Home » IT Recruitment » How to recruit and retain IT professionals during a skills shortage

 • Develop an employer brand, working with the marketing and HR departments to produce a compelling case to join your organisation.

-• Create appealing employment packages: Flexible working hours, remote work options, and benefits such as healthcare, pension plans, training and development programs, to attract and retain top talent.
+• Create appealing employment packages: Flexible working hours, remote work options, and benefits such as healthcare, pension plans, training and development programs, to attract and retain top IT talent.

 • Ensure your compensation package for the existing team is competitive – check salaries are in line in our IT Salary Guide.